 The closest island from Athens: Beach Akrotiri Lombardy

 If you don’t have the time to go to an island, this is the best deal for you.
 This beach is near Athens, but it has a peculiarity: it has a small island near by that you can easily reach by swimming or walking if you are tall enough!
+Remember that having a backpack it’s almost essential: we use this one both for traveling and for the beach and its quality is just amazing!
 This small island has a lot of small coves where you can jump from into blue water or sunbathe in complete relax.
 There are no popular restaurants, but only a restaurant where you’ll eat delicious fresh fish.
 The perfect plan to take a break from the hot and chaos of Athens.

 “Akrotiri Lombardy's Island”